 A quorum must be present at the meeting in order for the shareholders to take official action.
-Under Utah law and our Articles of Incorporation and Bylaws, a quorum will exist if a majority of the total number of shares entitled to vote are present, in person or by proxy.
-Abstentions and broker non-votes, which are described below, will be counted as "represented" for the purpose of determining the presence or absence of a quorum.
+Under Delaware law and our Certificate of Incorporation and Bylaws, a quorum will exist if a majority of the total number of shares entitled to vote are present, in person or by proxy.
+Abstentions, which are described below, will be counted as "represented" for the purpose of determining the presence or absence of a quorum.